suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 ### Price update.

-In a real situation, buy or sell tokens is convert your ETH in assets values or the opposite, that shouldn't change the price of the fund.
-In a realistic situation, the slippage rate, the small fees, etc, will affect to the value bought or sold slightly, so you can expect a slightly reduce of the price of your find.
+There are 2 facts that might slightly affect the price of the Fund.
+For trade, the assets you get mostly is not exactly equal to what you have estimated; For some components, some little amounts of fee might also apply.